 - Images with too many details or too much contrast:

 - Make the image distracting and draw users’ eyes to your image instead of the page content.

 - Make the site title and contact information difficult to read.

 - There isn’t a way to control where the image gets cropped as the screen size changes.

 - Recognizable shapes (like people) will get cropped in awkward places, and it may not be apparent what the image is showing.

-- Make sure important parts of the image are at the top of the image.
+- Make sure important things are at the top of the image.

-- The bottom of the images get cut off most of the time, except on small screens where the narrow width and tall site title and contact information make the section taller.
+- The bottom gets cut off the images most of the time, except on small screens where the narrow width and tall site title and contact information make the section taller.